vlvovch/Thermal-FIST/README.md

 ### Notes
 Calculations may break down for excessive/overstressed parameters.
-This should be carefully monitored.
+This should be carefully monitored, and the accuracy of the output assessed.
+If in doubt, contact the program author(s).

 ### Third-party code used